edcommonwealth/sqm-dashboards/doc/steps_to_deploy_to_production.md

 * Select branch to deploy(main)
 * Verify in the activity log that Heroku builds the deployment
 * Verify that the site contains the new features
+* Run any one_off scripts that have been introduced for this release, as necessary
 * Run the db:seed script
 * Verify that the data represented on the different tabs matches what is expected.
 The items listed in the measure key should be represented on the site.